Festival season is here and we’ve all got our fingers crossed that the weather stays as good as it did for Glasto, right?

 4. Freckles, Lilac Eyes and Lashes

-This super-stunning, fresh-faced pairing works for any occasion, but we especially love it for summer festivals.
+This super-stunning, fresh-faced pairing works for any occasion, but I especially love it for summer festivals.

 - Start by using a light foundation or tinted moisturiser* that will cover up any imperfections but still let your skin’s natural radiance shine through.